Your open-source toolkit for medical imaging!

 The Medical Imaging Interaction Toolkit (MITK) is a free open-source software for the development of interactive medical image processing software.
 Based on MITK, we provide the MITK Workbench, a powerful and free application to view, process, and segment medical images.

-We are a team of reseachers, students and software developers who very much enjoy solving tricky problems in the field of medical imaging.
+We are a team of reseachers, students and software developers working at the division of Medical Image Computing at the German Cancer Research Center.
 Reach out and get to know us!

 Hanno Gao